1923 NFL season: Growth and trials

 By 1923, the fourth season of existence of the National Football League (NFL), organizational efficiency and athletic professionalism had begun to supplant the ad hoc, semi-pro nature of the league's first years.
 In December 1923, the sports editors of 13 football cities could truthfully write:

 "Professional football made rapid strides during the season just completed and the post-graduate game climbed rapidly in public favor....
 Pro football of today is different than in the olden days....
 The majority of elevens make use of 'all-time' footballers.
 The day of stars getting in several hours before a game and running through signals in a hotel corridor is past.
 With but few exceptions, all of the clubs in the pro wheel engaged in daily practices to build up machine-like play."

-This is not to say things were going perfectly swimmingly.
-With no revenue streams from merchandise or radio and with television only a faint apparition of the distant future, all team revenue flowed through the gate — and the gate was typically inadequate to cover expenses.
-Even the best-heeled teams in the league's biggest city — the Bears and the Cardinals of Chicago — struggled to make ends meet.
-For small-market teams, the situation was worse.
+With no revenue streams from merchandise or radio and without television, all team revenue flowed through the gate — and the gate still did not cover most expenses.
+Even teams in the biggest cities such as the Bears and the Cardinals of Chicago — appeared to struggle to make ends meet.
+For small-market teams, the situation was said to be worse.

 In Wisconsin, losses incurred by the teams in Green Bay and Racine forced the selling $5 stock or soliciting $10 donations (respectively) in a frantic effort to maintain solvency for the forthcoming 1924 season.
 In Ohio, teams in Akron, Columbus, and Toledo piled up losses in the first half of the 1923 campaign and ominous game cancellations in the back end.
 Jim Thorpe's Oorang Indians, with their all-Native American roster, would provide a short-lived novelty as a touring circus at the gate but would deliver a painfully poor product on the field.
 They found themselves on Thanksgiving day playing an exhibition game in the rain with the Athletic Club of Marion, Ohio at a county fairgrounds in front of a crowd of 100 people, some of whom remained shuttered in their cars parked along the sidelines.

-No team save the Chicago Bears was profitable and many franchises were doomed, yet the National Football League managed to survive.
+No team, execept for the Chicago Bears, was profitable and many franchises were doomed, yet the National Football League managed to survive.